Switch2795/pokecrystal-custom-starter/README.md

 ## Main changes
 - Custom starter menu available before New Game, through the Option menu.
-- Instant Text is available in Options
+- Instant Text has been Implemented
 - 5 Repels given by Elm's Assistant when exiting the Lab the first time.
 - 5 Master Balls given in exchange of Poké Balls by Elm's Assistant when exiting the Lab the second time.
 - Master Balls sell for 100 each (same as Poké Ball).